ElinEunjung/peata-v2/README.md

 To use the PEATA app:

-1. Download the latest `.exe` file from the [Releases](https://github.com/ElinEunjung/peata-v2/releases).
+1. Download `PEATA-v2.0.0-Windows-64bit.zip` from the [Releases](https://github.com/ElinEunjung/peata-v2/releases) page.
 2. Double-click to open.
 No Python or setup needed.
 3. Make sure you have valid TikTok Research API credentials.
 4. Follow the in-app instructions.